Garage Door Openers Review

 The best garage door opener is the one you install and then never have to think about again.
 After that, it fades into the background of your life, offering years and years of hassle-free service.

-We looked for garage door openers that had the power to lift the heaviest doors and found that the 1/2-horsepower motors are best suited for standard aluminum sectional doors used on most new homes and homes built from 1990 to today.
+We looked for wireless garage door openers that had the power to lift the heaviest doors, and we found that the 1/2-horsepower motors are best suited for standard aluminum sectional doors used on most homes built from 1990 to today.
 The 3/4-horsepower garage door opener motors are capable of lifting wooden doors up to 550 pounds.
 Each opener is capable of opening a standard 7-foot door, and extension kits are available if your door is taller.
-The 1/2 hp garage door opener will meet the needs of the majority of users, but if you have an unusually heavy door, you’ll want to go with a 3/4 hp garage door opener.

-The best garage door openers are forward-looking and designed to integrate seamlessly with home automation systems.
+The best heavy duty garage door opener is forward-looking and designed to integrate seamlessly with home automation systems.
 They include a timer-to-close option that automatically closes the door for you.
 The finest garage door openers also offer a backup power source so you are never stuck with an inoperable door during a power outage.

 Safety & Security

-Security features also are valuable considering the fact that the garage door not only secures vehicles and anything else stored in a garage, but also offers indirect access to your home in most layouts.
+Security features also are valuable considering the fact that the garage door not only secures vehicles and anything else stored in a garage, but may also offer indirect access to your home.
 A rolling code mixes the code your remote sends to the opener with each use to help prevent criminal activity.

 You might not think it could get easier than pushing a big button to open a door, but some garage door openers make things even easier by offering keyless entry and multiple remotes.
 Many garage door openers come with a keyless entry pad that mounts outside the garage door so you can gain access to the garage without the need for a remote.
 A remote is preferable for most situations, but there will be times when you need to get into the garage when you don’t have it handy, so this is a nice feature to have.

-Most garage door openers have two lights, one in front of the opener and one behind.
+Most electric garage door openers have two lights, one in front of the opener and one behind, or sometimes they sit side by side.
 This should provide enough light for you to get into your home from your car.
 Generally people don’t leave the garage light on when it’s not in use, so it’s a nice convenience to have a temporary light when you arrive home.
 The amount of time the light stays on varies according to how it was preprogrammed.
 In most instances you won’t need more than a few minutes from the time you leave the car to when you enter your home.
 If you are going to be in the garage for an extended period, chances are you will turn on the garage light.
 We examined each opener to determine what hardware and conveniences are included.

 Help & Support